Jason Stefan Lieblang

-Jason Lieblang holds a PhD in Germanic Languages and Literatures from the University of Toronto.
-He teaches across the CENES German Studies undergraduate curriculum, and has coordinated the Department’s first- and second-year German language levels.
-His interests include curriculum design; emerging technologies in foreign language learning; teaching with and about comics; masculinities; and the culture of the Weimar Republic.
+Dr. Jason Lieblang holds a PhD in Germanic Languages and Literatures from the University of Toronto and teaches across the German Studies undergraduate curriculum in CENES.
+His interests include curriculum design; emerging technologies in foreign language learning; translation; teaching with and about comics; gender and sexuality in the theatre; the culture of the Weimar Republic; and horror cinema.

-Jason has twice facilitated Departmental study abroad programs in Berlin; spent two years as faculty in UBC’s Arts One Program; and is currently collaborating with UBC’s Emerging Media Lab on the development of a virtual reality language learning application to be piloted at UBC in September 2019.
+Dr. Lieblang has coordinated the CENES Department’s first- and second-year German language levels; has twice facilitated Departmental study abroad programs in Berlin (2012 & 2014); spent two years as faculty in UBC’s Arts One Program (2015-2016); and between 2019 and 2022 collaborated with UBC’s Emerging Media Lab on the development of Chatsim, a virtual reality language learning application.

 Review of Martin Brady and Joanne Leal, Wim Wenders and Peter Handke, Collaboration, Adaptation, Recomposition.
 Focus on German Studies 17, 2012.